-- (1) Once the Bachelor's examination in both subjects is passed, a diploma will be issued within four weeks.
-This will list the subjects and all individual modules with their respective grades (graded in accordance with § 12, paragraph 3, and numerical value) and credit points, as well as the overall grade of the Bachelor's examinations.
+- (1) Once the Bachelor's examinations in both subjects are passed, a diploma will be issued within four weeks.
+This will list the subjects and all individual modules with their respective grades (graded in accordance with § 12, paragraph 3, and numerical value) and credits, as well as the overall grade of the Bachelor's examinations.
 The diploma will also list the areas of cross-disciplinary competencies and the Bachelor's thesis.
-The diploma will be dated with the date of the last examination component.
-It must be signed by the dean of the faculty of the major subject or 1st major subject and the chairperson of the examinations board. - (2) A "Diploma Supplement" in German and English will also be provided, containing additional information about the course content and the course of study.
+The diploma will be dated with the date of the last examination.
+It must be signed by the dean of the faculty of the 1st major subject and the chairperson of the examinations board. - (2) A Diploma Supplement in German and English will also be provided, containing additional information about the course content and period of study.
 The content complies with the European Diploma Supplement Model. - (3) A bilingual Bachelor's certificate in German and English will be issued with the diploma, bearing the same date as the diploma.
-It certifies the conferment of the academic degree "Bachelor of Arts".
-The certificate will be signed by the dean of the faculty of the 1st major or the chairperson of the examinations board and will bear the university seal. - (4) If the Bachelor's examination is failed at the final attempt, or is considered not to have been passed, the chairperson will issue a written notification, providing information on the procedure for appeal.
+It certifies conferment of the academic degree "Bachelor of Arts".
+The degree certificate will be signed by the chairperson of the examinations board and will bear the faculty seal. - (4) If the Bachelor's examination is failed at the final attempt, or is considered not to have been passed, the chairperson will issue a written notification, providing information on the procedure for appeal.
 A certificate will be issued upon request, and upon presentation of documentation of proof, listing passed examinations and their grades, missing examinations required for obtaining the Bachelor's degree, and a statement that, on the final attempt, the Bachelor's examination has not been passed.